An American Crime: Plot

 Gertrude instructs her children to lie that Sylvia was sent to juvenile detention.
 With Gertrude's knowledge and approval, Johnny regularly invites the neighborhood children to the basement to abuse Sylvia.
-Paula soon feels guilty and tells her mother Sylvia has been punished enough.
+Soon, Paula feels guilty and tells her mother Sylvia has been punished enough.
 Gertrude ignores Paula, reminding her that there is blood on her hands as well.

-The Reverend arrives, hinting that Paula has confessed about her pregnancy and Sylvia's treatment.
-Gertrude lies to him that Sylvia was sent away.
-Once the Reverend leaves, Gertrude orders everyone into the basement, where she restrains Sylvia and begins branding the words "I'M A PROSTITUTE AND PROUD OF IT" on her stomach with a heated needle.
-Gertrude passes the needle to her teen neighbor Ricky Hobbs to finish the branding.
+Later, Paula confesses to her church pastor that she is pregnant.
+The pastor decides to visit the Baniszewski home.
+When he arrives, he suggests that Paula has confessed about her pregnancy and Sylvia's treatment.
+Gertrude lies that Sylvia was sent away for being a bad influence.
+Once the pastor leaves, Gertrude orders everyone into the basement.
+There she restrains Sylvia and begins branding the words "I'M A PROSTITUTE AND PROUD OF IT" on her stomach with a heated needle.
+When she is unable to finish she passes the needle to her teen neighbor Ricky Hobbs to finish the branding.

-That night, Paula helps an injured Sylvia escape from the basement.
-Gertrude is awakened by another daughter and tries to catch Sylvia, but she is stopped by Paula.
-Ricky drives Sylvia to her parents.
-They are horrified by Sylvia's condition and drive her back to the Baniszewski house at her request to make sure Jenny is okay.
-When Sylvia enters, she sees a distraught Stephanie trying to revive Sylvia with Ricky's help, but to no avail, indicating that the entire escape and reunion with her parents had been a hallucination.
-Sylvia soon dies in the arms of Stephanie and Ricky, after which Gertrude declares that all sexual desire on Sylvia's part has come to an end and Jenny must now act as her family's servant from that time on.
+Late that night, Paula helps an injured Sylvia escape from the basement.
+During the escape, one of the Baniszewski sisters awakens Gertrude.
+She quickly tries to catch Sylvia before she can get into Ricky's car, but Paula stops her.
+Ricky drives Sylvia to the fair where her parents are working.
+They are horrified by Sylvia's condition and go to confront Gertrude and to see if Jenny is okay.

+When Sylvia enters the house, she sees her own lifeless body on the floor.
+Stephanie and Ricky are trying to revive her, but to no avail.
+The entire escape and reunion with her parents was her final dream and she has succumbed to the torture and abuse, dying in the arms of Stephanie and Ricky.

-Once the police arrive, Jenny agrees to testify in court in exchange for her freedom.
-At the murder trial, Jenny says Gertrude threatened her with the same treatment if she told anyone; Gertrude tries to frame her children and their friends for Sylvia's death.
+Once the police arrive, Jenny agrees to testify in court in exchange for her freedom from the Baniszewskis' custody.
+At the murder trial, Jenny says Gertrude threatened her with the same treatment if she told anyone; Gertrude, being the final one called to testify, tries to frame her children and their friends for Sylvia's death.
 However, her attempts to frame all her witnesses backfire as she is sentenced to life in prison for first-degree murder and child abuse.
 Sylvia's voice narrates the fates of her other murderers.
 Gertrude, in her prison cell, briefly sees Sylvia's ghost.